jfreboud/neko/README.md

 The 12 timeseries of the ECG could be modulated by the features vector previously mentioned.
 This seemed relevant because:
 1. a generative learning approach could train the models more effectively compared to GAN
-2. build interpretability by design: the features' vector (the style) can be decoded into the original timeseries
+2. the system would be interpretable by design: the features' vector (the style) can be decoded into the original timeseries
-3. once the features' vector can be decoded, we may explore the modifications of the style
+3. once the features' vector can be decoded, we may explore small modifications of the style

 In order to implement this idea, I had to figure out a way to make the style vector distill information to the different layers of the decoder.
-But this is already what the Transformers do in their Attention layers: the style vector may only be concatenated before the beginning of the `seq` dimension of the timeseries and the model will learn how to use it thanks to the queries and keys of the Attention layers.
+But this is already what the `Transformers` do in their `Attention` layers: the style vector may only be concatenated before the beginning of the `seq` dimension and the model will learn how to use it thanks to the `queries` and `keys` of the `Attention` layers.

 I have tried to limit memory consumption during the training.
 In order to do so, I split the different timeseries in 10 chunks of 1s each.
-This is because the computation of the attention scores in the Transformers make memory grow in o(N^2) of `seq` dimension.
+This is because the computation of the attention `scores` in the `Transformers` makes memory grow along o(N^2) of `seq` dimension.

 ## Results

 ### Training

+The small model config has been trained for 4 epochs.
+It lasted around 2 hours on a MacBook with M3Max.
+The loss came from 1.816 to 0.056 but did not converge yet.

 <figure>
 <img src="data/in/small_4epochs.png">
 <figcaption>Training small encoder and decoder for 4 epochs</figcaption>
 </figure>

+The large model config has been trained for 12 epochs.
+Its final loss was 0.028, this model did not converge either.

 ### Some Sanity Checks